A.T. Still University of Health Sciences - Kirksville College of Osteopathic Medicine - ATSU-KCOM

 Still Scholars Early Acceptance Program

-ATSU-KCOM’s Still Scholars Early Acceptance Program is designed to provide admission opportunities to outstanding students who aspire to become osteopathic physicians at A.T.
+The Still Scholars Early Acceptance Program is designed to provide admission opportunities to outstanding students who aspire to become osteopathic physicians at A.T.
 Still University’s Kirksville College of Osteopathic Medicine (ATSU-KCOM).
-ATSU-KCOM’s Still Scholars Early Acceptance program rewards highly students who are dedicated to the osteopathic philosophy with admittance into our institution’s founding osteopathic medical program without traditional MCAT requirements.
-Students from any four-year regionally accredited undergraduate institution in the United States may apply for this program after their sophomore year, provided they meet the application requirements.
-Check atsu.edu/kcom for details and deadlines.
+ATSU-KCOM prides itself on developing physicians who focus on whole person healthcare and community service, and looks for students who also hold these values.
+ATSU-KCOM’s Still Scholars Early Acceptance program rewards highly capable students who are dedicated to the osteopathic philosophy with early admittance into our institution’s founding osteopathic medical school.
+The program offers students admissions support and KCOM student mentorship while they continue developing clinical, leadership and service experiences.

 Dual Degrees/Concurrent Programs Offered